runarp/coolbeans/README.md

 * each year could be it's own bean file (or folder?)
 * At the start of the year a simple pad/balance can give a sane starting point
 * intra-Year accounts can be opened/closed, but generally are manged in the root file.

+### Filing Cabinet

+With the importers, bean-file and the account hierarchy as folder structure we have a pretty good foundation for a system to manage documents.
+I'm not sure where the limits of this might be (number of files, search etc).
+Some tools that might be interesting for my workflow are:

+* incoming folder monitor on Dropbox - My assistant can drop files into a folder and they could get files.
+* slugs per account - with a slug we might be able to auto-file unknown files:

+    YYYY-MM-DD-[slug]-[documenttype].pdf

+Would get picked up by an importer and [slug] -> Account could be handled via a simple meta tag on open directive.

+given:

+  2010-01-01 open Assets:Employee:PettyCash:Jane
+      :slug: "pettycashjane"

+2020-02-03-pettycashjane-invoice.pdf  for example would get filed under the correct folder.

+Of course we could have plugins auto-add a slug to Accounts or any number of transformations.

+It would also be interesting to see the date-range covered by a single input file.
+This can be optional, but use bean-file:

+2020-03-01.

+####